-This time of year brings Thanksgiving, a time to reflect on everything to be grateful for in family, work and life in general.
+This time of year brings Thanksgiving, a time to reflect on everything to be grateful for in family, work, and life in general.
 It also comes a few weeks after attending the “Art of Leadership” conference in Vancouver, where I really enjoyed Neil Pasricha, a thought leader on happiness.
-Neil provides in-depth research on the sources of happiness and five key practices to increase it through meditation, journaling, exercise (in nature), kind deeds and gratitude.
+Neil provides in-depth research on the sources of happiness and five key practices to increase it through meditation, journaling, exercise (in nature), kind deeds, and gratitude.
 In this blog, I want to focus on the last one, highlighting three ways in the workplace, at times with the aid of your intranet, to create a grateful work environment.

 1) Daily Huddle

 In a previous post, I gave some tips on how to adopt daily huddle meetings and ways to keep it interesting.
-Shortly after, our company actually built a Daily Huddle application on our intranet, and had the huddle leader post topics there ahead of time.
+Shortly after, our company actually built a Daily Huddle application on our intranet and had the huddle leader post topics there ahead of time.
 This evolution from a simple Message Box widget to an app, then allowed us to enable social features like commenting/rating as well as keep a historical list of previous topics.
-This now facilitates reuse and acknowledgement of good questions to the leader.
+This now facilitates the reuse and acknowledgment of good questions to the leader.

-One topic that we try to bring up regularly is giving kudos, thanks or a high 5 to a coworker for small or large victories.
+One topic that we try to bring up regularly is giving kudos, thanks, or a high 5 to a coworker for small or large victories.

 2) Gratitude Tree